 Jessie gets a lot out of his hikes, which are followed throughout the community.
 There are locals who follow Mark’s adventures on Facebook, part of a circle of support that both inspires him to keep going, do more, and sometimes, simply to step on the trail.
 That extra push both helps and amazes Jessie, who loves to encourage potential hikers and help them experience some portion of what he feels in the mountains.
 "Once you’ve done it, no matter what happens the rest of the day, you know you’ve accomplished something awesome.
 It makes you feel complete."

-Visit Tupper Lake, tuck in to a meal or a flight of ale.
-Step outside, follow Jessie's advice.
+Visit Tupper Lake, tuck into a meal or a flight of ale.
+Step outside, and follow Jessie's advice.
 And if you head up Panther Mountain or Lows Overlook — two more of his favorites — early some morning and meet a man already on his way down, make sure you say hi to Mark.
 He'd love to welcome you.